Where Does AI fit into Business and Society?

 A faster way to jumpstart AI image recognition: BigDL

 In our post above, I mentioned that the World Bank used AI image recognition software when implementing its camera phone project to better assess prices worldwide.
 The software that they used is called BigDL.
-In this post, I’ll give you a quick breakdown re what BigDL is, and why you should care.
+In this post, I’ll give you a quick breakdown on what BigDL is, and why you should care.

 BigDL is a free, distributed deep learning library from Intel.
 It runs natively on Apache Spark and enables data engineers and scientists to write deep learning applications in Scala or Python as standard Spark programs.
 BigDL does the entirety of heavy lifting for managed distributed computations.